Our Price Setting and Listing Policies

 (1) Lowest Cost BOOKINGS VIA OUR OWN ACVIEWS website

-(2) Additional 3% DISCOUNT for payment via ZELLE, WISE, or personal check.
+(2) Additionally, we give 3% DISCOUNT for payment via ZELLE, WISE, or personal check.

 We thus assure that our valued renting guests will not be charged such senseless fees and commissions.